LanceRemigio/LanceRemigio/README.md

 ## Hi there 👋

+- I'm currently a graduate student at Sacramento State University!

+- I graduated with a bachelor's degree in Pure Mathematics from the University of California, Los Angeles in 2022!

 <!--
 **LanceRemigio/LanceRemigio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.